Wedding

 6. Have Fun with Accessories

 A beach wedding is about adventure, so bring out the buried treasure!
-Big colorful beads, shells, gold trinkets, raffia, wood, turquoise, and coral jewelry; all goes so well with the seaside theme.
+Big, colorful beads, shells, gold trinkets, raffia, wood, turquoise, and coral jewelry go so well with the seaside theme.

 7. Jumpsuits are Popular